silasogar2/DYZCREDIT_DOCS/README.md

 ### 6. buyDyzcredit

-A non rentrant function that allows the procurement of the DyzeCredit token in BNB
+A non Reentrant function that allows the procurement of the DyzeCredit token in BNB

 ### 7. sellDyzCredit

-A non rentrant function that allows the sales of the DyzeCredit token
+A non Reentrant function that allows the sales of the DyzeCredit token

 ### 8. getNumberOfholders